karlo-babic/gamedev/7-Materials-light-particles.md

 ```

 ## Particles
-- Here we will add particles to the malfunctioning/flickering light.
-- Create a new GameObject > Effects > Particle System.
-- Place it as a child of the flickering light and position it at its location.
-- Modify various values so the particles fall down randomly, like sparks.

 - In this section, we'll enhance the malfunctioning/flickering light effect with particles.
     - Start by creating a new GameObject and selecting Effects > Particle System.
     - Make this particle system a child of the flickering light and position it accordingly.